austinypelara/BrainstormingTool/README.md

 # Elara Brainstorming Tool

 This is a simple webapp to help teams collaborate and share ideas for new projects.
+Deployed [here](https://austinypelara.github.io/BrainstormingTool/)

 ## Getting Started